hothouseinc2/Hothouse-Inc.-Culture/src/sections/location/were-located-on-the-corner.md

         Being one of Atlanta’s hottest in-town neighborhoods, it makes it super easy to get to work.
 My husband (and fellow designer) bikes or runs here every day, and I’m able to scoot home at lunch to let the dogs out.
+    - headshot: /images/location-headshot-nakia.jpg
+      jobTitle: Administrative Coordinator
+      locationImage: /images/location-bg-beltline.jpg
+      locationNameImage: /images/text-old-fourth-ward.png
+      name: Nakia Henderson
+      quotation: >-
+        I love working across the street from the Atlanta Beltline because it reminds me of my home in New York.
+There’s walkability, art, culture, and taking a walk is a great way to clear my head during the workday.
     - headshot: /images/headshot-ellie-harding.jpg
       jobTitle: Account Services Intern
       locationImage: /images/location-bg-inman.jpg